NicolasPham/SQL/README.md

 	ELSE 'c' END AS new_column
    > SELECT COUNT(CASE WHEN home_goal > away_goal AND hometeam_id = 8650 THEN id) END AS home_wins
      FROM matches GROUP BY season

+   > Semi-joint:
+SELECT DISTINCT name
+FROM languages
+WHERE code IN
+  (SELECT code FROM countries
+  WHERE region LIKE 'Middle East')
+ORDER BY name;

+   > Anti-joint:
+SELECT code, name
+FROM countries
+WHERE continent LIKE 'Oc%'
+AND code NOT IN
+	(SELECT code FROM currencies)

 ```
 </p>